dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 I purchased a C compiler from Whitesmiths, and got it running on the PDP-11.
 The output of the compiler was assembler syntax that was compatible with the Boston Systems Office 8085 compiler.
 So we had a pathway to go from C to the 8085 hardware!
 We were in business.

-Now the only problem was convincing a group of embedded assembly language programmers that they should be using C. But that’s a nightmare tale for another time …
+Now the only problem was convincing a group of embedded assembly language programmers that they should be using C. But that's a nightmare tale for another time …

 BOSS